-The following guidelines and best practices are meant to serve as your toolkit to promote students' engagement in the learning materials and encourage the students to take an actionable part in learning, driving them to lean forward towards the video and actively learn from it.
+The following guidelines and best practices are meant to serve as your toolkit to promote learners' engagement in the learning materials and encourage the learners to take an actionable part in learning, driving them to lean forward towards the video and actively learn from it.

-Send an email or a message to the students to inform them about Annoto with a short description, for example:
+Send an email or a message to the learners to inform them about Annoto with a short description, for example:

-Add course announcement to the students to inform them about Annoto with a short description.
+Add course announcement to the learners to inform them about Annoto with a short description.
 Feel free to use the phrasing above or a shorter introduction.

 If you wish, you may use the following phrasing:

 (same as in the image above):

 Meet Annoto.
 Annoto is an in-video collaboration solution that enables focused, time-based discussions within your video, as well as the ability to manage a personal journal throughout the course.